AndriyKostenko/Fast_API_project/README.md

-To start project through the Docker you have to:
+# To start project through the Docker you have to:

+1) git clone

 1) Build the Docker Images with:
     $ docker build -t db .